 SPIFs and contests should run for short time periods of one to four weeks.
 If they run longer, these tactics become less effective because reps lose the sense of urgency created by these programs.

 It’s also important to remember to limit how many contests run throughout the year.
 And be sure not to run ones encouraging conflicting behaviors at the same time.
 This can be counter-productive and reduce overall results.

 A sales compensation plan is the strategy that drives the sales team’s performance to increase revenue.
 It includes detailed information about the salesperson’s pay structure, such as their base salary, commission, incentives, and benefits.

 The purpose of a sales compensation plan is to encourage specific sales rep behaviors and clearly communicate expectations and criteria for compensation of sales team members.
 This plan is designed to incentivize employees to reach their objectives and organizational goals.

 Each organization has a sales compensation plan unique to the business.
 It is based on team structure, resources, and goals.
-Some companies offer a higher base salary, where another may include a higher percentage of commission.
+Some companies offer a higher base salary, whereas others may include a higher percentage of commission.
 This varies according to the business’ internal structure, budget, employee requirements, and team goals.

-Selecting the sales compensation plan structure for the organization is an important decision.
-The chosen plan needs to inspire your sales reps to adopt the desired behaviors to achieve specific business goals while remaining profitable.
+Selecting the sales compensation plan structure for the organization is a major decision.
+The chosen plan needs to inspire your sales reps to adopt the desired behaviors to achieve specific business goals while also remaining profitable.